 Hello and welcome to Cooking Curries!

-I am Manju Mahadevan, a busy mom to a toddler boy and a vegetarian who is married to a meat-a-holic.
-I moved to Seattle late 2007 before which I lived in pretty much all over Southern India.
+I am Manju Mahadevan, a busy mom to two school aged kiddos - one son and a daughter.
+I am a vegetarian who is married to a meat-a-holic.
+I moved to Seattle in late 2007 before which I lived in many cities pretty much all over Southern India.
 I grew up in a moderately traditional TamBrahm (a community in South India) family and was raised to be a vegetarian.
 Vegetarianism then became a part of my life by choice.
 When I met my husband in the early 2000s and came to know of his love for all things edible, I knew that sooner or later I will learn to cook meat.
 That again is by choice.
 I love feeding good food to people and nothing brings me more happiness than when I see them enjoy it.
-As for feeding myself, there are times when I crave a dish or just a flavor or just something as simple as 'it needs to be savory or sweet" and I let me indulge myself.
-I love pampering my family with elaborate looking yet easy to put together weeknight dinners and weekend brunches.
-There is pretty much nothing that I don't include in the menu for my family and that has helped us raise a pretty good eater (he is pretty good for a toddler, at least for now!).

-I believe in eating good, clean, real food that is made with real ingredients and fresh produce.
-Anything that is too much processed just puts me off.
-The day I started reading the ingredient labels was the day I decided to make our food as clean as possible and make it from scratch.
 Yes, there is the occasional packaged food that we do end up consuming, but its a very very small percentage of what we eat overall.
 We made the decision to switch to organic as much as possible, several years ago and have been adding to the list as the years go by and as much as we can afford to.
 Knowing that I am making and feeding my family good food gives me the kind of joy and peace that nothing else can.

 All the recipes here are tried and tasted in my kitchen and those that are not my own recipes have been given due credit.
 Some of the so-called “traditional” recipes may differ from what some of you may know, but that is what I grew up seeing and is my definition of “traditional”.
 You may feel free to disagree with me, but please be nice about it.
 Rudeness will be plainly ignored!!
 Please ask for permission if you want to use any of my photographs as I have put in a large amount of time and effort into making them as you see it.
-Also please link to Mirch Masala if you try any recipes from here.
+Also please link to Cooking Curries if you try any recipes from here.

 Will Cooking Curries have only Curry recipes or Indian recipes?